Top 7 colours used in any website colour scheme - TIPsoont

 Yep, you heard it right.
 You are worried; what does it mean?
 So, let’s explore the exciting answer.
 First, while creating a website, you need to apply a 60/30/10 rule.

 As you all know, a website often has a colour scheme combining 3 colours.
-And after choosing colours, you need to apply this rule.
+After choosing colours, you need to apply this rule.

 Cool!
 You have created an exquisite design for your brand website.
 Congrats, and let’s move on to our short final verdict.